Fonta1n3/FullyNoded/Docs/QandA.md

 Go slow, `tor` is not meant for speed. `Tor` does not stay alive in the background so every time the app does go (crash) there we have to force `tor` to quit, then when the app reappears it has to bootstrap tor again every time.

+#### Question : What are the assurances that the developer cant push out software that will steal my seed say in a single sig wallet?

+There isn’t any, that’s why you should use multisig or build the app from source.

+##### Further question:  how can I load that code directly to my iOS device without the appstore?
+What assurances are there that the github code is exactly what is sent and installed via apple appstore?

+Again there isn’t any, the code is open sourced so you can build it yourself.
+Its actually not very difficult to do.

 ##Import

 #### Question : I got the zpub from electrum.
 I thought that if you use a bech32 wallet, you get a zpub not xpub?